Diffraction Aided Wireless Positioning: Conclusion

+\begin{observation} For MPC-3 we have a high we have a high probability of existence $P_e$ and high probability that they are also first arriving paths since $P_{fap}=84.79\%$. \end{observation}

+The results of the ray tracing simulation indicate that two diffraction paths are generated due to the upper and lower edges of the window on the receiver floor, consistent with the simplified building model described in Section \ref{sec_simplified_model_of_building}.
+The first arriving path belongs to MPC-3 with the highest probability ($P_{fap}=84.79\%$).
+This outcome aligns with expectations, as the diffraction field follows the shortest path, a principle used to derive the path length for diffraction MPCs based on Fermat's principle of least time in Lemma \ref{lemma_half_plane_path_length}.
+Furthermore, in Fig. \ref{fig_fap_metrics}, it can be observed that the first arriving path most likely corresponds to MPC-3, with an elevation AoA close to 90\textdegree{}.
+This observation supports Proposition \ref{prop_diffraction_mpc_aoa_90}, which states that diffraction MPCs arrive at the receiver parallel to the ground.

-\begin{observation} For MPC-4, the MPCs contained in this have varying path lengths and AoA. \end{observation} \begin{remark} Since these MPCs undergo several interactions with the window and reflections from the insides of the building, we see varying path lengths and AoAs.
-Note that even if we were to account for corner diffractions, some MPCs with multiple interactions might be the shortest paths for a select few Rx locations.
-However, numerical results from the raytracing simulation show these Rx locations are in the minority. \end{remark}
+\begin{observation} The first arriving path principle rarely contains MPCs belonging to MPC-4. \end{observation} Since these MPCs belonging to this group undergo several interactions with the window and reflections from the insides of the building, we see varying path lengths.